 Register now and grab your free ultimate anatomy study guide!

-Structure, definition and function of the inferior sagittal sinus.
+Definition, location and tributaries of the inferior sagittal sinus.

 Hello everyone!
 This is Matt from Kenhub, and in this tutorial, we are going to be looking at the inferior sagittal sinus.
 The inferior sagittal sinus is one of the dural venous sinuses which receive venous blood from the brain and the meninges.

 The human brain has the highest demand for oxygen of all the tissues in the human body and it receives oxygenated blood from two main systems – the internal carotid system anteriorly and the vertebrobasilar system posteriorly.
 Now, the venous drainage of the brain does not necessarily follow the arteries of the brain.
 Instead, the deoxygenated blood from the brain is drained into the dural venous sinuses which subsequently drain into the internal jugular vein.